DeepenLau/todo-list/readme.md

 # todo-list

-> You can checkout the react-redux branch to see the redux version
+> You can checkout the react-redux branch to see the react + redux version

+> This branch is react + router version

 ## Build step
 ``` bash